NipunaRanasinghe/connector-jira/README.md

-- Provide your Jira user account credentials using the following steps.(If you currently dont have a Jira account, you can create a new Jira account from [JIRA Sign up page](https://id.atlassian.com/signup?application=mac&tenant=&continue=https%3A%2F%2Fmy.atlassian.com).
+- Provide your Jira user account credentials using the following steps.(If you currently dont have a Jira account, you can create a new Jira account from [JIRA Sign-Up Page](https://id.atlassian.com/signup?application=mac&tenant=&continue=https%3A%2F%2Fmy.atlassian.com).)
     1. Build a string of the form "username:password"
     2. Base64 encode the string
     3. Navigate to the "Package_Jira/ballerina.conf" configuration file and place the encoded string under the "base64_encoded_string" field